This tape art portrait will help you get your craft mojo on if you’re in a creative slump!

-Before I saw the pop art portrait shown below, I had done a paint chip portrait (link at the end of this post) – but I hadn’t thought to work with duct tape of all things!
+When I saw tape art on Pinterest, I had to try my hand at working with duct tape!
 Duct tape is such an interesting choice because it comes in so many colours and patterns; it’s the perfect medium to create pop art!

-I got further inspiration from a website called Artyfactory that provides free designs to try out.
-Below is a selection of just a few of the art samples on their site.
-I adapted one of these to create my own duct tape pop art portrait.
-I encourage you to visit the Artyfactory site; you too will be inspired!
+I got further inspiration from the website Artyfactory which provides free designs to try out.
+Below is a selection of the art samples on their site.
+I adapted one to create my own duct tape pop art portrait.

-If you watched the video, you’ll know that I chose to work with the Elvis!
+If you watched the video above, you’ll know that I chose to work with the Elvis!
 Now I’m going to share with you the techniques I developed so you can try out this fun craft for yourself!

-- Backing: I had a piece of thin plastic that was ideal because it allowed me to peel up any ‘mistakes’ but you can also use a wooden canvas or any other suitable backing
+- Backing: I’m upcycling a scrap of thin plastic that’s deal because it allows me to peel up any ‘mistakes’ but you can also use a wooden canvas or any other suitable backing

 - Regular printer paper